 Eskil started flying radio-controlled airplanes when he was twelve years old.
 Since the first flight, aviation has been a major passion in his life.
-Although he started his military career in the Norwegian Army, his urge for flight directed him to the Royal Norwegian Air Force (RNorAF)!
+Although he started his military career in the Norwegian Army, his urge for flight directed him to the Royal Norwegian Air Force (RNoAF).
 In 2007 he was selected to become an Experimental Test Pilot.
-Eskil has clocked up over one hundred different aircraft and helicopter types in his logbook,
+Eskil has clocked up over 120 different aircraft and helicopter types in his logbook, including the P-38 Lightning 1, the F-35 Lightning 2, F-3/16/18/104, Spitfire, Sea Fury, P-51 and Mig-15.
+In 2012 Eskil met the Flying Bulls on their journey through Scandinavia.
+Eskil was struck by their common passion for aviation and is very happy to be part of the team.

 1. Do you remember your first flight as a pilot?